c-1-4/BOFenum/README.md

 # Disclaimer
 Used with success on the OSCP exam, but I make no guarantees as to whether or not it is allowed.
 No guarantees of it working on the exam either - make sure you  understand the course material and are able to do buffer overflows manually.

+Update: multiple people raised concerns that this tool may be unsafe for the exam as it could be used without knowledge of how to develop a BOF exploit.
+If you still want to use this on the exam, you should ask offsec first.
+The exam isn't everything though, I have found use for this on proving grounds, for example.